jserv/auto-tetris/README.md

 ```

 ### Running
-To start the game, run the executable:
+To start the interactive game with TUI, run the executable:
 ```shell
 $ ./tetris
 ```

-## Controls
+**Controls:**

 | Key | Action | Mode |
 |-----|--------|------|